 One week has passed since my husband died.
 He was 32.
 It doesn’t feel like it has been 7 whole days since he walked out my front door.
-I was so bleary eyed and groggy that morning that I don’t remember what we said to each other.
+I was so bleary-eyed and groggy that morning that I don’t remember what we said to each other.
 Did I give him a hug or kiss before he left?
 He was only supposed to be gone an hour or two.
-32 year olds aren’t supposed to have heart attacks.
+32-year-olds aren’t supposed to have heart attacks.

-This past week has been a blur of hugs and “if you need anythings…” The community outpouring of love an support has been overwhelming and humbling.
+This past week has been a blur of hugs and “if you need anythings…” The community outpouring of love and support has been overwhelming and humbling.
 I have done my best to be available to people as best I can.
 I know that speaking to me helps them in their own grief.

 As for my grief, after being wrecked with waves of despair the first few days, I have now settled into a functioning state of quiet sadness.
 At the moment my grief is manifesting more like a sickness.
-Anything I eat sits in my stomach like stones, if I eat to much I am nauseated, if I don’t eat enough I feel faint.
+Anything I eat sits in my stomach like stones, if I eat too much I am nauseated, if I don’t eat enough I feel faint.
 My limbs feel heavy.
 Last night was the first night I was able to sleep more than 3-4 hours.

 I know eventually the despair is going to hit me again so I am trying to get as much done while I am still relatively numb.
 There are 12 items on my to-do list.
 5 of them I finished today.
 I have a feeling that when I no longer have tasks to occupy my mind, the reality of my situation will finally set in: I am a widow at 27.

 😢 I’m sorry.
 I know what you must be going through.
 I was in the same place last year in August when my husband died.
 He was 32 too… I wish I could say everything will be okay.
 But that won’t be true.
 All I can say is, you’ll make it through and you’ll find things about yourself that you never knew.
 Take care.
 Sending you lots of hugs xoxo